 How to Promote Your Rental on Social Media

 You go where your customers are.
 It’s the first law of any sort of marketing or promotion.
-And where are there a lot of your potential customers?
-On social media, so marketing to them there is pretty much essential for renting out your property.
+And where are a lot of your potential customers?
+Yep, they're on social media, so marketing to them there is pretty much essential for renting out your property.

-But how to do it?
-That’s the real question that comes up, and it can seem overwhelming if you’re not overly familiar with the various social media sites out there.
-It’s not impossible, though - with these tips and guidelines, you can promote your rental on social media much more easily and with greater focus.
+But how do you do it?
+That’s the real question, and it can seem overwhelming if you’re not overly familiar with the various social media sites out there.
+It’s not impossible, though — with these tips and guidelines, you can promote your rental on social media much more easily and with greater focus.

 Have a goal/strategy in mind

 You’re turning to social media for a reason, which is getting more potential tenants, but how are you going to find them?
 How many people do you want to reach out to?
 What kind of people are you trying to reach?
-Even if you’re not sure, just starting with an idea will help you a lot along the way.
-By all means, adjust as you go and get more experience, but just starting with what you want to do and how you might do it will give you a leg up early on.
+Even if you’re not completely sure, just starting with an idea will help you a lot along the way.
+By all means, adjust as you go and get more experience, but having an idea of your target audience and how you plan on reaching and targeting them will give you a leg up early on.

 Use cross-posting carefully

-You probably do want to be on most networks, so cross-posting seems like a godsend.
-Just open up Buffer or another similar app, write a post, and it goes everywhere at once.
-Job done.
+You probably want to be on most networks, so cross-posting seems like a godsend.
+Just open up Buffer or another similar app, write a post, and it goes to all of your profiles on various networks at once.
+Job well done.